expertailab/HybridNLP/README.md

 The website of the tutorial, with lessons, materials and resources is [here](http://hybridnlp.expertsystemlab.com/tutorial/).
 If you prefer, you can find the Jupyter notebooks of the different lessons directly [here](https://github.com/hybridnlp/tutorial).

+## Vecsigrafo and Transigrafo

+Knowledge graph embedding algorithms can capture structured knowledge about concepts and relations in a graph as embeddings in a vector space, which then can be used in downstream tasks.
+However, this type of approaches can only capture the knowledge that is explicitly represented in the graph, hence lacking in recall and domain coverage.
+Here we include tow examples of algorithms that address this limitation through the combination of information from both unstructured text corpora and structured knowledge graphs.

+The first approach is [Vecsigrafo](http://www.semantic-web-journal.net/content/vecsigrafo-corpus-based-word-concept-embeddings-bridging-statistic-symbolic-1), which produces corpus-based word, lemma and concept embeddings from large disambiguated corpora.
+Vecsigrafo jointly learns word, lemma and concepts embeddings, bringing together textual and symbolic knowledge representations in a single, unified formalism for use in neural natural language processing architectures.

+The second and more recent approach is called [Transigrafo](https://github.com/hybridnlp/LMMS), which adopts recent Transformer-based language models to derive concept-level contextual embeddings, providing state of the art performance in word-sense disambiguation with reduced complexity.